-Some packs may even give an indication of how long your butter will last in the freezer.
+Some packs may even indicate how long your butter will last in the freezer.

-All that being said, it’s a good idea to place the pack inside a freezer bag as well so as to lower the risk of the butter getting freezer burn.
+All that being said, it’s a good idea to place the pack inside a freezer bag as well to lower the risk of the butter getting freezer burned.

-If you do cut the butter into portions, be sure to individually wrap each one in some aluminum foil.
-Furthermore, if you intend on keeping the butter for an extended period of time, it’s best to place the wrapped pieces into a freezer bag.
+If you do cut the butter into portions, be sure to wrap each one in some aluminum foil individually.
+Furthermore, if you intend to keep the butter for an extended period, it’s best to place the wrapped pieces into a freezer bag.

 How Long Will Butter Last In The Freezer?

 It’s difficult to outline a clear timeframe for how long butter will last in the freezer as this can vary.
 Different brands make different claims, so it can be tough to know where you stand.

 However, a good rule of thumb to stick by is that salted butter will stay fresh for up to a year in the freezer, while unsalted butter will last six months.

 The butter will still be safe to eat and use after these points, but it’s more likely to suffer freezer burn the longer it’s kept frozen.